 One day, as I was blog hopping, I stumbled on to Dorie’s Savory Corn and Pepper Muffins recipe.
 The recipe looked interesting and the muffins looked delicious.
 I bought all the ingredients to bake the muffins and then I saw Suganya’s Spicy Corn Muffins.
 Her recipe yields 6 muffins, which was perfect and also this recipe calls for only 2 tablespoon of oil.
 So I went ahead baked Suganya’s Muffins yesterday, with a few adjustments.
 I liked the muffins and Mr.U, being a carnivore in the house, was reluctant to even taste them.
 So I eat two for brunch, as soon as I baked them.
 I eat a heavy lunch with left over Biryani and payasam from previous day.
 I was so stuffed and wanted to skip dinner.
 Then I again, I knew very well that if skip dinner, I will wake up in the middle of the night and munch on cookies or candy.
 So I eat two more muffins for dinner.
 I have the other 2 in the fridge, which I will munch on later in the day.

 Here is the link to Suganya’s recipe for spicy corn muffins.
 I made a few adjustments to the recipe and I will list Suganya’s recipe and will strike out the ingredient that I changed the measures for and italicize the measures that I used.
 I didn’t use the cheese.

 - ⅓ cup Cornmeal (I used Stone ground)

 - ⅓ cup All Purpose Flour

 - 1 Egg small

-- 1 tsp Red Pepper Flakes, more if desired ¾ tsp Red Pepper Flakes (adjust to taste)
+- 1 teaspoon Red Pepper Flakes, more if desired ¾ teaspoon Red Pepper Flakes (adjust to taste)